 How Much Does Scandinave Spa Cost?

-Rates as of January 2024 for people wanting to make an advanced reservation for a thermal journey are as follows:
+Thermal journey rates with an advanced reservation are slightly higher, but include a guaranteed check-in time.
+Rates as of January 2026 for people making an advanced reservation for a thermal journey are as follows.

 What to Expect at the Spa